 During the first few weeks, prepare yourself to put in more time with your newly adopted dog.
 Going on longer than usual walks is a good way to bond.
 Being more present in the home than usual will help your dog get used to you.

 Some dogs experience stomach upset and diarrhea in the first few days.
 You may need to clean up more often.
 They may also not eat for the first few days.
 House-trained dogs may regress and have accidents.
 Some will shy away from you for a while until you earn their trust.
+This is all normal.
 Be patient with your dog.
 It could take anywhere from three days to three months for your new dog to settle in.